 Yoga blocks come in different materials, including foam, cork, and wood.
 Foam blocks are lightweight and soft, making them easy to carry to the studio or gym.
 They’re comfortable for restorative postures and for supporting sensitive parts of the body.
 However, they may not provide enough stability in poses where weight must be leaned on the blocks.
 Cork blocks are heavier than foam and provide more stability in standing poses.
 They’re eco-friendly and last longer, making them a great choice for beginners.
 Wooden blocks are rare nowadays, they are heavy and can become slippery when sweating, so they are not recommended for beginners.
 Bamboo blocks can be an alternative option.

 Beginners can choose between foam and cork based on their personal preference.
 Buying a pack of two blocks is also recommended, as they can be used in symmetrical poses.
 The most common and versatile size is 22 x 12 x 7.5 cm, and they can be used in three settings: lowest, middle, and tallest.

 Here is how you can use yoga blocks in your practice:

 1. Easy Seated Pose

-For many people, it’s hard to sit on the floor with crossed legs and a straight spine, especially at the beginning of the yoga class, when your body is not warmed up yet.
-If you have tight hips, your knees will hover high above the ground.
-To modify this pose, place a yoga block on the floor on the lowest setting, sit on the edge of the block, allow your knees to naturally lower to the floor and lengthen the crown of the head to the ceiling.
-This way it will be much easier for you to sit in this position for a longer period of time, for example when you are meditating or doing pranayama.
-Instead of a yoga block, you can also use a blanket to elevate the hips.
+Sitting on the floor with crossed legs and a straight spine can be challenging for many people, especially at the start of a yoga class when the body is not yet warmed up.
+To make it easier, try placing a yoga block on the lowest setting and sit on the edge of the block, letting your knees lower to the floor.
+Keep the spine straight and extend the crown of the head towards the ceiling.
+This modification will help you sit comfortably for a longer period, such as during meditation or pranayama.
+If a yoga block is not available, you can use a blanket to raise your hips.

 2. Seated Forward Fold